marcinwiacek/pl1/readme.md

 Maybe.
 From the other hand, mainstream hardware will never be the best in everything...and special projects have always place and/or niche.

+Additionally: every man should have son, plant tree and build house.

+Rherotical question: can we replace some of it with building own CPU?

 # License